DeKinci/sysdeslib/README.md

 # Nick's system design library
 For [excalidraw.com](excalidraw.com) drawing board.
-I put together an extensive, well-designed architecture components library to help build clean and precise diagrams.
+I put together an extensive and stylish architecture components library to help build clean and precise diagrams.

 **Usage:**
 Download the `.excalidrawlib` file and drag it into an open Excalidraw tab in your browser.